-What does the replacement signage look like?
+What does replacement signage look like?

 Healthway will apply consistent branding to the replacement signage.
 There will be an opportunity to add your organisation's logo(s) if you like.
-An example of the type of the signage is provided in section 8 (page 9).
+An example of the type of the signage provide is on the next page.